manateelazycat/lsp-bridge/README.md

 ## Commands

-* lsp-bridge-find-def: jump to the definition position
+* lsp-bridge-find-def: jump to the definition
-* lsp-bridge-find-def-other-window: jump to the definition position in other-window
+* lsp-bridge-find-def-other-window: jump to the definition in other-window
-* lsp-bridge-find-impl: jump to the implementation position
+* lsp-bridge-find-impl: jump to the implementation
-* lsp-bridge-find-impl-other-window: jump to the implementation position in other-window
+* lsp-bridge-find-impl-other-window: jump to the implementation in other-window
-* lsp-bridge-return-from-def: return to location before lsp-bridge-find-def
+* lsp-bridge-return-from-def: return to the location before calling `lsp-bridge-find-def`
-* lsp-bridge-find-references: traversing across code references (fork from color-rg.el)
+* lsp-bridge-find-references: traverse across code references (forked from color-rg.el)
-* lsp-bridge-lookup-documentation: lookup documentation of cursor
+* lsp-bridge-lookup-documentation: lookup documentation of symbol under the cursor
-* lsp-bridge-rename: rename the cursor content
+* lsp-bridge-rename: rename symbol under the cursor
 * lsp-bridge-show-signature-help-in-minibuffer: show signature help in minibuffer manually (move cursor to parameters area will show signature help automatically)
 * lsp-bridge-restart-process: restart lsp-bridge process (only used for development)

 ## Customize language server configuration

-lsp-bridge default configuration for lang server store at [lsp-bridge/langserver](https://github.com/manateelazycat/lsp-bridge/tree/master/langserver).
+The default configuration of for each language server is stored at [lsp-bridge/langserver](https://github.com/manateelazycat/lsp-bridge/tree/master/langserver).

-Anyway you can customize server configuration with below priority:
+Anyway you can customize server configuration with the following priority:
-1. ```lsp-bridge-get-lang-server-by-project```: write your own function to get server configuration base on project-path and file-path, default this function is nil
+1. ```lsp-bridge-get-lang-server-by-project```: write your own function to get server configuration based on project-path and file-path, this function is nil by default
-2. ```lsp-bridge-lang-server-extension-list```: get server configuration base on file extension, such as, we launch ```volar``` server instead ```javascript``` server when open *.vue file
+2. ```lsp-bridge-lang-server-extension-list```: load server configuration based on file extension, such as, we launch ```volar``` server instead ```javascript``` server when open *.vue file
-3. ```lsp-bridge-lang-server-mode-list```: get server configuration base on major-mode
+3. ```lsp-bridge-lang-server-mode-list```: load server configuration based on major-mode

 ## Add support for new language?

-1. Create settings file under lsp-bridge/langserver, such as `pyright.json` is use for pyright (windows use `pyright_windows.json`, macOS use `pyright_darwin.json`).
+1. Create configuration file under lsp-bridge/langserver, such as `pyright.json` for pyright (windows user please uses `pyright_windows.json`, macOS user please uses `pyright_darwin.json`).
 2. Add `(mode . server_name)` in ```lsp-bridge-lang-server-list```, such as `(python-mode . "pyright")`
 3. Add new mode-hook to `lsp-bridge-default-mode-hooks`

-Welcome send PR to help us improve support for LSP servers, thank you!
+Welcome to send PR to help us improve support for LSP servers, thanks for your contribution!

 ## Supported language servers